Living On A Budget

 My hope is that this post will encourage you to take a look at your own finances and see how you can save more and spend less.
 (This post is full of a lots of information so if you don’t have time to read it now pin it to your budget board to read later!)

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)

-Ready to hear our tips?
+Ready to hear our budget tips?
 Here we go!

-Click the image below to download the Monthly Budget Worksheet!
+Click one of the images below to open the Monthly Budget Worksheet!

 When you download the spreadsheet, you’ll see a list of instructions explaining how to customize it to fit your personal budget.
 Obviously ours will look a little different from yours, so we setup this downloadable spreadsheet with some generic categories and amounts to give you an idea of how it works.
 Edit the cells using Microsoft Excel or Google Drive, and save to reuse each month.

 Here are a few helpful tips to keep in mind when setting up your monthly budget:

 - Include a category for EVERYTHING – don’t let any spending go unallocated